Knightwalker/EducationV2/02-my-guides/Kubernetes.md

       image: knightwalker/posts:0.0.1 # The exact Docker image we want to use
 ```

-Now you can proceed to creating a pod, which will run the container.
+Then create a pod, which will run the container.
 - run `kubectl apply -f posts.yaml` to create a pod.
 - run `kubectl get pod posts` to display status of the posts pod.
 - run `kubectl get pods` to display status of all pods.

-Next create a deployment config.
-Write the following YALM configuration in **posts-depl.yaml**
+**Step 2:** Create a deployment config.
+Write the following .yaml configuration in **posts-depl.yaml**
 ```yaml
 apiVersion: apps/v1   # k8s is extensible, we can add in our own custom objects.
 This specifies the set of objects we want k8s to look at.
 kind: Pod             # Type of object we want to create